tve/blog/content/2018/lp-wifi-esp32-mqtt.md

 on the subscription.
-This simulates a use-case where the esp32 periodically wakes up, takes a measurement and sends it to the MQTT server, but also subscribes to a topic so it can be sent commands to make changes or perhaps to stay awake and accept interactive commands for a period if time.
+This simulates a use-case where the esp32 periodically wakes up, takes a measurement and sends it to the MQTT server, but also subscribes to a topic so it can be sent commands to make changes or perhaps to stay awake and accept interactive commands for a period of time.

 The first text output of the app is shown below.
 The duration labeled "Mqtt" is from start-up to connecting to the MQTT server, including crypto.
 The duration labeled "Sleep" then further includes